 For me, slice-of-life series hinges on their characters as well as the topics and themes they explore.
 Insomniacs After School not only has a unique premise, but relatable and likable characters as well.
 It’s just a nice, calming read that feels very fresh, and it’s one you’ll want to keep an eye out for when it releases from Viz in March 2023!

-March Comes In like a Lion is releasing from DENPA starting in March.
+March Comes In like a Lion is released from DENPA starting in March.
 It follows Rei Kiriyama, who is a young prodigy and lives alone.
-He's on the verge of turning pro in shogi, but he has no home life or much of a life outside the game until he meets his lifelong friends.
-With their help, he gets an opportunity to start over and we see him grow and develop over the course of the series.
+He’s on the verge of turning pro in shogi, but he has no home life or much of a life outside the game until he meets his lifelong friends.
+With their help, he gets an opportunity to start over and we see him grow and develop throughout the series.

-All and all, it’s one that connected with me deeply emotionally, and personally.
+All and all, it connects with me deeply emotionally, and personally.
 It reminds me a lot of Your Lie in April in ways, but Barakamon too, so if you enjoy either, I highly recommend getting into this one when it releases this year!

 Dark Gathering by Kenichi Kondō